yoeynsf/EPSM_Tool/README.md

  - Perkka, for supplying the EPSM
  - zeta0134, for putting up with my code and helping out with the pointer system
  - Lidnariq, for their help with the doc and somehow answering every question of mine
- - Lockster and Bluemarf.m, for being sounding boards for my ideas
+ - Lockster, for being a sounding board for my ideas